Introduction to Strategic Sustainable Development

 This course is open to all students having at least 180 ECTS credit points of University study (or the equivalent), or any Bachelor's Degree equivalent to the Swedish Bachelor's.
 English language requirements are English A (minimum score of IELTS 5.0 or TOEFL 500).
 You do not need to be a currently registered student to participate in this course.

 Students must have access to broadband internet connection, and will be prepped in advance with information on online conferencing.
 Additionally, a microphone and webcamera will be required.
-Starting in 2010, all of BTH's online conferencing is using Adobe Connect, and does not require students to download any software to their personal computers.
+BTH's online conferencing uses Adobe Connect, which does not require students to download any software to their personal computers.

 For all willing participants, an application fee of 900 SEK is required (approximately 100 Euro, or $140 USD) This payment need to be finalized in order for University Admissions to further process your application.